tom919654/JW_Kim/content/about/accomplishments.md

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
 title: 'Accomplish­ments'
 #subtitle:
-content:  '"Recipient of the Presidential Science Scholarship for Graduate Studies, awarded by President of South Korea, 2024'
-          '"Recipient of the Research Encouragement Grant for Master's Candidates, sponsored by the Ministry of Education, 2024'
 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format
 date_format: Jan 2006